5 Everyday Diet Habits That Help Beat Constipation Naturally

 1. Eat More Fibre-Rich Foods

 It is the mineral that causes the stool to become more bulky, which in turn helps the stool move down the intestines.
 For this reason, you should include in your diet fruit, vegetables, lentils, beans, and whole grains, all of which contain plenty of fiber.
+These foods are central to diet habits for constipation relief.

 You should eat 25 to 30 grams of fiber a day as an adult, according to Harvard T.H.
 Chan School of Public Health, not only because fiber is good for you.
-However, research has shown that fiber is associated with lower rates of constipation, and it also contributes to the enhancement of the gut’s overall health.
+However, research has indicated that fiber is associated with lower rates of constipation, and it also contributes to the enhancement of the gut’s overall health.

 2. Stay Hydrated Throughout the Day